mapeveri/django-musette/README.rst

 27. Close topic.
 28. Support to custom user model.
 29. Support to likes in topics and comments.
+30. Check if a user is a troll.

 **Note 1:** When a new record is added to the user model automatically added to your model profile.